|

 working on linkage analysis and a method of gaining parity.

 Most of this is explained in detail in my book.
+I'm working on the next edition of my

 book which is due in early Spring next year.
 And just as KDA